peterallanwalker/CSCP-JLC/README.md

 Provides two-way control between audio mixers supporting the CSCP protocol and JL Cooper control panels.

+The application is available as a Windows exe to download from https://caljlc.github.io/CAL-JLC/

 Tested with JL Cooper Eclipse MXL2.

 The default IP address for the JL Cooper panel is 192.168.200.114, and the default port is